LoginRadius/csharp-password-hash/README.md

 cd csharp-password-hash
 csharp-password-hash.sln
 ```
-It will open the solution into the Visual Studio
+It will open the solution into the Visual Studio Code
 ## Usage
 Below are samples to show how you might use the library.